TraceyZhong/EBPCA/README.md

 ## Usage

 Check `tutorial.html` for a synthetic example using EB-PCA.
-In short, suppose $Y$ is the observational matrix and $k$ is the number of outlying signals, then
+In short, suppose *Y* is the observational matrix and *k* is the number of outlying signals, then

 ```python
 # Normalize the observational matrix.